faizmokh/picolo/content/blog/welcome.md

 +++
-title = "Welcome to Zola Pico" date = 2025-01-01
+title = "Welcome to picolo"
+date = 2025-01-01
 description = "Introducing a minimal, semantic blog theme built with Zola and PicoCSS"
 +++

-Welcome to Zola Pico!
+Welcome to picolo!
 This is a demonstration post showing off the theme's features.

-## What is Zola Pico?
+## What is picolo?

-Zola Pico combines two excellent tools:
+picolo combines two excellent tools:

 - **Zola**: A blazing fast static site generator written in Rust
 - **PicoCSS**: A minimalist CSS framework that styles semantic HTML